NOT-OD-24-163 July 31, 2025

 To sign-in to your ORCID account using your institutional account, select the Institutional Account tab from the ORCID Sign In page.
-Enter "wash" and select Washington University in St. Louis from the dropdown list and click Continue.
-This will redirect to the WUSTL Key page to sign-in to ORCID using your institutional account.
+This will redirect to the WashU Key page to sign-in to ORCID using your institutional account.

 Authors can unlink their ORCID accounts from Washington University using the Account Settings feature.
 Scroll to the Alternate Sign-in Accounts section and select the trash can icon next to the account to unlink it.